hummelm10/steamdeck_startup_animations/README.md

 You can add/remove webms as long as theyre exactly 1840847 bytes to the `/home/deck/homebrew/startup_animations/deck_startup` directory.
 The service uses the find command to randomly select one from that folder.

-The script with the most recent update dynamically polls the original files for the file size and uses regex to find/replace the values needed in the file after making backups.
-This should hopefully help keep this modification working even with OS updates but will be tested when the next update comes out.
+The script dynamically polls the original files for the file size and uses regex to find/replace the values needed in the file after making backups.
 You are using this at your own risk and you should try and understand what it does.
 I will do my best however to make sure it works.

+Two systemd services are installed.
+One runs on device start which rotates the animation with each startup.
+A second service runs every time you switch to desktop mode so when you log off from desktop mode you get a new animation into game mode.
+If you know what you're doing you can install one or both services.

 # So far, I've made boot animations from the following consoles: